ContinuIT-nl/xmlscanner/README.md

 The xml scanner is built around the concept of events and paths.
 There are several types of events (like open tag, close tag, text, comment etc.) each fired when the scanner encounters the corresponding part of the XML document.
 Paths which are used to define on which document elements the events need to be invoked.
 The paths are similar to the XPath absolute path expressions.
-An event trie can be filled with events that need to be invoked on specific paths.
+An event tree can be filled with events that need to be invoked on specific paths.
 Once defined it can be used to scan XML strings.

 ## Basic usage

-Internally the xml scanner uses a trie structure with nodes of type `XmlEvents`.
+Internally the xml scanner uses a tree structure with nodes of type `XmlEvents`.
 All fields in the `XmlEvents` object are optional, so you can and should define only the events you are interested in.
-An empty trie structure can be created by calling `emptyXmlEvents()`.
+An empty tree structure can be created by calling `emptyXmlEvents()`.

-The trie can be expanded by calling `addElement(events, path)`.
+The tree can be expanded by calling `addElement(events, path)`.
 This will return the `XmlEvents` object where that path points to.

 On the `XmlEvents` object you can define the events you are interested in.
 See the [XmlEvents](./src/xmlScannerTypes.ts) type for more information.

-When the whole trie structure is set up, the `xmlScanner(xml, events)` function is called with the XML string and the trie structure.
+When the whole tree structure is set up, the `xmlScanner(xml, events)` function is called with the XML string and the tree structure.

 ## Code examples

-For the examples below, we will use the following XML:
+For the examples below, an example XML document is used [testfile.xml](./test/testfile.xml):

 ```xml
 <company>